reuteras/dfirws/resources/contrib/sync/README.md

 Usage: Run **sync_from_usb.ps1** in PowerShell to sync files from the USB drive to the internal file server.
 Run it from the folder where you would like to share the files from.

-## install.ps1

-This script installs the DFIRWS tools on the user's computer.
-If the tools are not already installed, it creates a dfirws directory in the user's *Documents* folder, copies the initial zip file from the internal file server, expands the zip file, and then runs update_and_run.ps1 to get the latest files.

-Usage: Run **install.ps1** in PowerShell to install the DFIRWS tools on the user's computer.

-## update_and_run.ps1
+## dfirws.ps1

-This script updates the installed DFIRWS tools on the user's computer and starts the Windows Sandbox.
+This script will install or update DFIRWS tools on the user's computer and starts the Windows Sandbox.
 It updates the *downloads*, *mount*, *setup*, and other required files from the internal file server.
 If the *dfirws.wsb* file does not exist, it runs **createSandboxConfig.ps1** to create the Windows Sandbox configuration file.
 Finally, it starts the Windows Sandbox if it's not already running.

-Usage: Run **update_and_run.ps1** in PowerShell to update the DFIRWS tools and start the Windows Sandbox.
+Usage: Run **dfirws.ps1** in PowerShell to update the DFIRWS tools and start the Windows Sandbox.

-## Source

-Most of the text was written by ChatGPT 4.0.